automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Qantassaurus.md

 # Qantassaurus
-## Description: Named after the national airline of Australia.
+## Named after the national airline of Australia.